 Global Significance and Recognition

-Boudhanath Stupa’s cultural and spiritual significance extends beyond the borders of Nepal.
-In 1979, it was designated a UNESCO World Heritage Site, acknowledging its universal value as a cultural landmark.
+Boudhanath Stupa extends its cultural and spiritual significance beyond the borders of Nepal.
+In 1979, UNESCO designated it as a World Heritage Site, acknowledging its universal value as a cultural landmark.

 The stupa has also become a symbol of resilience and hope, particularly after the devastating earthquake that struck Nepal in 2015.
 Its restoration efforts brought together local and international communities, reinforcing the global recognition of Boudhanath Stupa as a beacon of unity and peace.